GTCG/PY4E-Capstone-Deathrow/README.md

 * Since May 2025: added a user agent to prevent from being blocked/banned from the website while scraping.
 * Since May 2025: I included a requirements.txt file for easier installation of the script.
 * Since June 2025: Statements which had multiple paragraphs were not fully added into the database.
 Only the first paragraph was added.
 This has now been fixed.
+* Since June 2025: removed certain quotes (") in the beginning and ending of certain statements.

 **1)What the program does:**
 * It creates a database called deathrow.sqlite, with the table "Inmates" and a bunch of rows which include information about the inmates.